About the Disease

 What have been the water sources for Legionnaires' disease?

 The major source is water distribution systems of large buildings, including hotels and hospitals.
 Cooling towers have long been thought to be a major source for Legionella, but new data suggest that this is an overemphasized mode of transmission.
 Other sources include mist machines, humidifiers, whirlpool spas, and hot springs.
 Air conditioners are not a source for Legionnaires' disease.
-They were suspected to be the source in the original American Legion outbreak in a Philadelphia hotel, but new data now suggests that the water in the hotel was the actual culprit.
 Read more about water sources.